MehranAkbarii/DefaultProgramsRemake/README.md

 These 3 functionalities are still missing (first two functionalities even missing in ms-settings page and completely removed from windows):

--Make an app or a program the default for all file types and protocols it can open at once.
+- Make an app or a program the default for all file types and protocols it can open at once.

--Make an app or a program the default for multiple file types or protocols it can open at once.
+- Make an app or a program the default for multiple file types or protocols it can open at once.

--Set non browser win32 programs as default programs for protocols by app.
+- Set non browser win32 programs as default programs for protocols by app.
 <blockquote>

 The reason why I can remake this functionality because there is no way to change protocols associations without using ms-settings or classic Default Programs\Set Associations page from Default Programs Control Panel because Windows uses hashes to prevent changing protocols associations by directly editing registry values ​​by users and third-party apps, Hash value data and ProgID value data are not changeable directly ​​by users and third-party apps